Arturnix/Budget-Web-App-MVC/README.md

 Email: guest@test.com

 Password: Test123! </br>
 *There may occur an issue with first logging in using Chrome browser.
-Please, check "Remeber me" to proceed successfully with first log in.
+Please, check "Remeber me" to proceed successfully with first log in or repeat log in procedure.

 There are also implemented account activation mailig mechanics when creating new user account and reset password functionality for acitve users.